Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 ## Section 1 - Sequence Elements

-### 1.1 Pre-trial & pre-block processing:
+### 1.1 Pre-trial & pre-block processing 1]:
-Before each trial, and each block, there are some things which aren't shown in Figure 1 that need to be determined, such as:
+Before each trial, and each block of trials, there are some things which aren't shown in Figure 1 that need to be determined, such as:
-    I.   Preparing SSD staircases
+    I.   Counters
     II.
-Choosing display messages
+Preparing stop signal delay (SSD) staircases
     III.
 Average participant reaction time
     IV.
-Running a pre-block countdown so participants aren't caught off guard
+Choosing display messages
+    V.   Pre-block start countdown

-#### I. Preparing SSD staircases:
+#### I. Counters:
-T

-Following each trial the SSD staircase that was used is adjusted in a 0.05 s increment (see section 1.5).
-Increasing the delay time if the subject answers a stop trail correctly and decraesing it if they answer incorrectly.
+There are two counters used by various other code blocks within the SST experiment, these counters are: `current_trial` and `current_block_trial`.
+True to their names, the first serves to keep track of the total number of trails that have occured within the experiment and the second keeps track of which block the experiment is up to.
+These counters are incremented in 'Pre_Trial' -> "pre_trial_prep" -> ‘”Begin Routine”’ under `# Increment counters`.

 #### II.
-Choosing display messages:
-T
+Preparing SSD staircases:
+During each block of trials the participant will experience stop trials (except, of course, during practise runs).
+When these stop trails occur a sound will play some time after the directional stimuli (arrows) are presented.
+This time is called the stop signal delay (SSD).
+It indicates to the participant that they must refrain from pressing anything.

+The duration of the SSD is controlled by three independant staircases.
+Which stop trials correspond to which staircases is controlled by the user in the `conditions.xlsx` file.
+At the beginning of the block of trials each staircase is assigned a time equal to *20 %*, *40 %*, and *80 %* of the average of the participant's last 16 reaction times (see Section 1.1 III below).

+Following each stop trial, the SSD staircase that was used is adjusted in a 0.05 s increment (see section 1.5).
+Increasing the delay time if the subject answers a stop trail correctly and decreasing it if they answer incorrectly (see Section 1.5).

+##### Builder implementation:
+The sections used to for SSDs are located under:
+	'SETTINGS' -> "user_settings" -> ‘”Before Experiment”’
+	'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’

+###### 'SETTINGS' -> "user_settings" -> ‘”Before Experiment”’:
+The constants under `# SSD settings ` hold the settings used for defining a participant's inital staircase SSDs and the minimum/maximum times these SSDs can be.

+###### 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’:
+The participant's inital staircase times are calculated under `## Calculate SSDs`.

 #### III.
 Average participant reaction time:
-T
+During non-practice trials participants will perform stop trials.
+These trails use different delay times which are initally determined by taking specific ratio of the participant's go-trial reaction time averaged over their most recent 16 go-trials.

+##### Builder implementation:
+The storage of the averages and subsequent averaging are located under:
+	'Instructions' -> "run_on_start" -> ‘”Before Experiment”’
+	'go_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’
+	'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’

+###### 'Instructions' -> "run_on_start" -> ‘”Before Experiment”’:
+The section of code under `## Generate necessary variables for...` is used to initalise the array for storing the go-trial reaction times into.

+###### 'go_feedback' -> "checkKeypress_go" -> ‘”Begin Routine”’:
+Every time a go-trial occurs the paticipant's reaction time is recorded and stored into the `goRTs` array under `# Store reaction time for SSD computation`.

+###### 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’:
+The averaging of the 16 most recent go-trial reaction times is found under `## Average the subject's last 16 RT's`.

 #### IV.
+Choosing display messages:
+Between blocks display messages are loaded onto the screen to let the participant know what is happening during the experiment.

+##### Builder implementation:
+These messages are found and implemented under:
+	'Rest_Period' -> "block_prep" -> ‘”Before Experiment”’
+	'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’
+	'Wait4Celeritas' -> "wait_message"

+###### 'Rest_Period' -> "block_prep" -> ‘”Before Experiment”’:
+This is where the constant strings containing each message for the participant are defined.

+###### 'Rest_Period' -> "block_prep" -> ‘”Begin Routine”’:
+What message is displayed to the participant depends on whether the upcoming block of trails is a practise block (one where the participant can become familiar with the task) or a real block (where data is actually collected) depends on a few logic statements in the code.
+These logic statements are found under: `## Choose which message to display to the subject`.

+###### 'Wait4Celeritas' -> "wait_message":
+This text object is used to display the message to the participant.
+The properties menu for the "wait_message" text object houses the font, font-size, and text colour settings.

-Running a pre-block countdown:
+#### V. Running a pre-block countdown:
-T
+This routine simply give the participant warning that the next block of trials are about to begin by displaying a 10 second countdown.
+The routine is self contained and consists of 10 text objects which appear on screen during their respective seconds.